-These Chocolate Peanut Butter Caramel Cups are made with homemade chocolate surrounding a gooey vegan peanut butter caramel.
-The six-ingredient recipe for these refined sugar free treats is the perfect way to get your candy fix!
+These Vegan Chocolate Peanut Butter Caramel Cups are made with homemade chocolate surrounding a gooey vegan peanut butter caramel.
+The six-ingredient recipe for these refined sugar-free treats is the perfect way to get your candy fix!

 Last week, I headed into the kitchen to whip up another batch of homemade peanut butter cups after I realized my roommate Ally and I had demolished all of the two batches I had made when I first posted them a few weeks ago…oops.
 It was a situation that needed to be remedied STAT.

 A quick stir of the ingredients and a spoonful into my mouth revealed it was very much a delicious creation and oh so worthy of gracing the inside of my peanut butter cups.
-These are barely any more difficult than any other homemade peanut butter cups – the only extra step is stirring together the ingredients to make the “caramel” filling, which is obviously totally worth it.
+These are barely any more difficult than any other homemade peanut butter cups.
+The only additional step is stirring together the ingredients to make the “caramel” filling, which is obviously totally worth it.

 Once the peanut butter caramel filling is distributed between the chocolate cups and the remaining chocolate is poured to cover each cup, a sprinkle of sea salt (if you want) rounds it all out.
+I love the salty bite that the flaky sea salt adds, here.
 A quick trip to the fridge will harden the chocolate while the inside stays sweet and gooey, and then you can grab one and take a big bite and moan in pleasure.

-Line a 24-cavity mini muffin tin with small cupcake liners.
-Alternatively, you can also use a peanut butter cup mold.
+- Line a 12-cup muffin tin or a 24-cavity mini muffin tin with cupcake liners.

 - In a liquid measuring cup, whisk together the melted coconut oil, cocoa powder, and 3 tablespoons maple syrup.
 Taste it, and add more maple syrup if you want it sweeter.
 Alternatively, you can use melted dark chocolate.